Skip to main content

 Returning a Tenant’s Security Deposit in Virginia

-In Virginia, landlords must return their tenant’s deposit within 45 days after they have moved out, minus any allowable deductions.
+In Virginia, landlords must return their tenant’s security deposit within 45 days after they have moved out, minus any allowable deductions.

 If withholding part or all of the tenant’s deposit, you must provide the tenant with an itemized statement.
 The statement must include the following important details for the sake of clarity: